 Mont Saint Michel – We stopped off here on our way back to get the ferry at Cherbourgh.
 Be careful if you decide to do this as we didn’t fully appreciate the time you needed to comfortably get round this place, especially when there is a jam trying to exit the car park.
 You have to park up and catch a shuttle bus to the island.
 This is all included in the car park fee of around €20.
 The hike to the top winds around the mount with a narrow steep cobbled path and around 200 steps.
 You cannot rush this as there are too many people in a small area and it can get slippery when wet.
 We paid another €9 per person to go right to the top of the historical 11th century abbey, which took another hour to do the full tour and yet more steps.
 The views were amazing and you can’t believe the feat of engineering in those days but I do think it was lost on the kids.
 All they wanted to do was spend their last Euros on tacky tourist souvenirs.

-See our excellent selection of French child friendly holiday accommodation here http://www.awaywiththekids.co.uk/family-holidays/france and I hope you will be inspired to book your next family holiday to France
+See our excellent selection of Breton family holiday properties here https://www.awaywiththekids.co.uk/family-holidays/france/brittany and I hope you will be inspired to book your next family holiday to France